LIMLabSWC/ratter/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added necessary tests to cover the changes.
 - [ ] I have followed the code style guidelines.
 - [ ] I have verified that the code works in all target environments.
+- [ ] I have made sure the technicians are comfortable using the new feature (if applicable).

 ### Related Issues